zama-ai/fhevm/.github/ISSUE_TEMPLATE/docs_bug_report.md

 ---
 name: Documentation Bug Report
 about: Use this template to report issues, inconsistencies, or inaccuracies in our documentation.
-title: '[DOCS-BUG]'
+title: ''
-labels: bug documentation
+labels: bug, documentation
 assignees: ''
 ---